-The internal auditor has adopted the Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditors and the Board, with the concurrence of the AC, opined that the internal audit function is independent, effective and adequately resourced.
+The internal auditor has adopted the Standards for the Professional Practice of Internal Auditing set by The Institute of Internal Auditors and the AC opined that the internal audit function is independent, effective and adequately resourced.

 As part of the annual statutory audit of the financial statements, the external auditor also reports to the AC on any material weaknesses in the Group's internal controls and provides recommendation on other significant matters such as risks management which may have come to their attention during the course of the audit.